KiandaBPM/docs/content/docs/low-code/javascript-expressions.md

 ![Expression new employee ID example](/images/expression-id-example.jpg)

-The page [Expression builder](docs/platform/rules/general/expression-builder/) provides an introduction to expressions and shows one example of Expressions in use in a Send email rule to automate how emails are sent.
+The [Expression builder](docs/platform/rules/general/expression-builder/) page provides an introduction to expressions and shows one example of expressions in use in a **Send email rule** to automate how emails are sent.
 The example simply uses the **[identifier]** or unique name from form fields to populate the body text of the email.

 ![Expression example](/images/expression-example.gif)

 **ProcessLink()** is a function that will return a link to that particular process instance.
 You can use **any JavaScript functions** in the expression field to make advanced expressions throughout your Kianda forms, see below for how to get started.

 ## How to get started with Javascript expressions ##